Last Updated on December 28, 2020 by Ben Adams

 By doing this, it again makes me look more like a regular punter betting spontaneously.

-The other benefit is that the odds won’t have much time to steam (go lower, for example, go from 5.0 to 4.0), which will again help keep me under the bookmaker’s radar as I won’t be taking as much value.
+An additional benefit is that the odds won’t have much time to steam (go lower, for example, go from 5.0 to 4.0).

 6. I Only Withdraw Money When I Need To